fbpx

 Sell to a cash buyer

-You can avoid the risk of being in a housing chain by selling to a chain-free buyer (also referred to as a buyer with no onward chain).
+You can avoid being in a housing chain by selling to a chain-free buyer (also referred to as a buyer with no onward chain).

 If you can find one, then this is worth considering.
 If your property is in the appropriate price range, first-time buyers are a common example.